katholt/reddog-nf/README.md

 ## Queries
+* Is a SNP site defined as variant if all isolates have the same allele that is different to reference
+    - presumably yes but should check
 * During variant calling there are two quality filters
     - vcfutils varFilter: >= 30 RMS mapping quaility
     - python script: >= 30 mapping quality